cameronmclean/hyperPatterns/hyperPatterns.md

 Started using [connect](https://github.com/senchalabs/connect), and [connect-rest](https://github.com/imrefazekas/connect-rest) with [nano](https://github.com/dscape/nano#dbinsertdoc-params-callback) to create a node server for the api.

 Things to think about...
-1) AP paths, methods, payloads for each state transition
+1) API paths, methods, payloads for each state transition
 2) where will content be marked up into LD/RDF? server, database or client?
 3) modelling patterns as RDF/JSON-LD - we start with the JSON-LD that we eventually want, and then implement the server and DB to marshall various documents and resources to produce this content.